HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 &nbsp;&nbsp;&nbsp;&nbsp;I7 CP updates status of the initial referral

+- We are now enmeshed in two layers of FHIR servers.
+The CP is updating the original Task.
+This should trigger a subscription notification to the Provider system.

 &nbsp;&nbsp;&nbsp;&nbsp;I8a Optional: CBO communicates with patient via their application to schedule appointments, collect additional information, etc.

 - step 11 CBO completes the evaluation and enrollment

 &nbsp;&nbsp;&nbsp;&nbsp;I9a CBO updates the status of the referral to completed, and includes information on what was completed

+- This is done on the CBO FHIR server, so the CP will receive a subscription notification of actions on the CBO FHIR server.

 &nbsp;&nbsp;&nbsp;&nbsp;I10 Optional: CP communicates with the patient via their application to close loop on service(s) delivered by the CBO

 &nbsp;&nbsp;&nbsp;&nbsp;I11 CP uses the input from the CBO and Patient to update the status of the referral and includes information on what was completed

+- The CP modifications will trigger a notification to the Provider.
+If the CBO creates child tasks these will reference the initial [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html)/[SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) through [partOf:SupportedPartOf](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.partOf:SupportedPartOf) and [basedOn:SupportedBasedOn](StructureDefinition-SDOHCC-ServiceRequest-definitions.html#ServiceRequest.basedOn:SupportedBasedOn) respectively, to the Referral Source FHIR server.
+The new Task instance is a child Task.
+It maybe relevant for the CP to communicate child Tasks as additional information to the Provider.
+This is enabled by the tools in this guide but communicating child Tasks is currently left as a business decision.
+We would appreciate feedback on any use of this paradigm.

 &nbsp;&nbsp;&nbsp;&nbsp;I12 Provider receives the updated status

+- The Provider will receive a subscription notification when the CP updates the Task on the CP FHIR server.

 #### Provider Actions (same as Direct Referral)